heimrichhannot/contao-privacy/README.md

 ### The privacy protocol

 1. Add a new protocol archive and select the fields you'd like to store (CAUTION: Do NOT store personal data for which you don't have the user's permission!).
-2. Choose one of the following functions for adding new entries programmatically:
+2. Choose one of the following functions for adding new entries programmatically and/or create entries after creating, updating or deleting members automatically.

+#### Create entries on `tl_member` CRUD actions

+You can activate the automated creation of privacy protocol entries for the following `tl_member` callbacks:

+- `oncreate_callback`
+- `onversion_callback` (this represents updating a member where at least one attribute has actually been changed)
+- `ondelete_callback`

+Just open contao's global settings (`tl_settings`) and configure to your needs in the "privacy" section.

+#### Create entries programmatically

-#### Add a new entry from the context of a module
+##### Add a new entry from the context of a module

 ```php
 class MyModule {